Western Kentucky University

 Lauren Carr (BME 2010) currently works as a repair technician for Miyazawa flutes, Hammig piccolos, and Trevor James flute and is living in Coralville, Iowa.
 Lauren attended the National Flute Association convention and the Florida Flute Association conventions this year as a representative of Miyazawa flutes.
 Lauren also plays flute in the Iowa Community Band and the Cedar Rapids Municipal Band.

-Adrienne Hayes Demirelli (BA 2009) opened her music agency "Adrienne Demirelli Productions" in January and is currently working for 5 ensembles and one composer in medieval to contemporary music in Paris, France.
-She is also freelancing for two well-known agencies on the side.
+Adrienne Hayes Demirelli (BA 2009) opened her music agency "Adrienne Demirelli Productions" and is currently working for 5 ensembles and one composer in medieval to contemporary music in Paris, France.
+She is also freelancing for two well-known agencies.
 Check out www.adriennedemirelli.com for more information.

 Jamie Rone Hunt (BA 2003), graduated in May 2012 with her Master of Music degree from Texas State University in San Marcos, Texas, where she has been studying flute performance with Dr. Adah Jones.
 Jamie was a member of the 2011 National Flute Association's Professional Flute Choir and participated in a masterclass with the notable Dr. Walfrid Kujala at WKU in January of 2012.
 Jamie was inducted in Pi Kappa Lambda, the national music honorary society in 2012.
 She teaches private flute lessons in Austin, Texas where she lives with her husband, Jeremy Hunt.